garagehive/garagehive.github.io/docs/garagehive-export-customer-vehicle-info.md

    ![](media/garagehive-export-customer-information2.png)

 3. Click on the **+Field** option at the top, which now adds the hidden columns to the right side of the screen.
 To add a new column, drag and drop it into place.
-To remove an existing column, click on it and select the **remove** option from the available options.
+To hide an existing column, click on it and select the **Hide** option from the available options.
 When finished click on **Done**.

    ![](media/garagehive-export-customer-information3.png)